Discover the 3 Types of Rattlesnakes in Arkansas

 Length36-60 inches

 Found throughout the state, the Timber Rattlesnake prefers western and southern facing slopes.
-This snake is most common from April through October, although human encounters with it are unusual.
+This snake is most commonly found from April through October, although human encounters with it are unusual anytime.
 Timber rattlesnakes live in and near forests, woodlands, swamps, floodplains, and agricultural areas in Arkansas.
 These snakes primary eat small mammals like rodents, shrews, rabbits, gophers, squirrels, and chipmunks.
 Sometimes timber rattlesnakes can be found climbing trees in search of birds.

 Other Common Snakes in Arkansas

-In addition to rattlesnakes, Arkansas is also home to at least 24 other types of snakes.
+Arkansas is home to at least 40 types of snakes.
 Here are just a few examples of some of the nonvenomous snake species living in Arkansas.

 Western Rat Snake